 “If you care most about story, there is little to be found here - or, rather, there's nothing explicit about the story, and it's up to your own interpretation on what it's actually about.”

-The game's replayability is a mixed bag; while some players find enjoyment in revisiting the core gameplay and striving for better performance, many criticize the lack of additional content, modes, or challenges that would enhance replay value.
-The short length and repetitive nature of rooms and enemies contribute to a general sentiment that replayability is limited, though some suggest that future updates could improve this aspect significantly.
-Overall, the game offers minimal replay value as it stands, with potential for growth if new features are introduced.
+The game's replayability is a mixed bag; while some players find enjoyment in revisiting the core gameplay, many criticize the lack of additional content, such as side modes or achievements, which limits replay value.
+The short length and repetitive nature of rooms and enemies contribute to a sense of stagnation, though some suggest that higher difficulty levels or time-based challenges could enhance replayability.
+Overall, while there is potential for fun in repeated playthroughs, the current offering leaves much to be desired.

-“Short but sweet, and plenty of replay value to go with it; it's chock full of pure eye candy - what's not to love?”
+“Short but sweet, and plenty of replay value to go with it, and it's chock full of pure eye candy - what's not to love?”

 “I've come back to this game a few times and it has fun replayability as well.”